 Please call (530) 621-6290 for questions about services.

-Alcohol and Drug Programs (ADP) offers education, prevention, treatment and counseling services.
+Substance Use Disorder Services offers education, prevention, treatment and counseling services for people struggling with alcohol and other drugs.
 Services are offered directly and through contracts with community agencies.
 Call (530) 621-6290 or

-visit the ADP web page for more information.
+visit the Substance Use Disorder Services web page for more information.

 All Behavioral Health services for children are provided in the community by Contract Providers.
 Children who meet the requirements for Specialty Mental Health are referred to one of the Children’s Contract Providers.
 Assessments are completed by County Behavioral Health and referred with a 30-day authorization for Treatment Planning.
 Referrals may come from parents, schools, Child Protective Services and medical clinics.